riazarbi/rblncr/README.md

 ## WIP Notice

 This repo is a work in progress.
-The rationale for the proect is covered in this [blog post](https://riazarbi.github.io/quant/portfoli-model-spec/).
+The rationale for the project is covered in this [blog post](https://riazarbi.github.io/quant/portfoli-model-spec/).
 Everything in this repo (including this README) is likely to change dramatically as I code through the problem.

 ## Basic elements